 \section{Abstract}

 Hybrid search, the integration of lexical and semantic retrieval, has become a cornerstone of modern information retrieval systems, driven by demanding applications like Retrieval-Augmented Generation (RAG).
-The architectural design space for these systems is vast and complex, yet a systematic, empirical understanding of the trade-offs among their core components—retrieval paradigms, combination schemes, and re-ranking methods—is critically lacking.
-To address this, and informed by our experience building the \texttt{Infinity} open-source database, we present the first systematic benchmark of advanced hybrid search architectures.
-Our framework evaluates four retrieval paradigms—Full-Text Search (\fts), Sparse Vector Search (\svs), Dense Vector Search (\dvs), and Tensor Search (\ts)—benchmarking their combinations and re-ranking strategies across 11 real-world datasets.
-Our results reveal three key findings for practitioners and researchers: (1) A ``weakest link'' phenomenon, where a single underperforming retrieval path can disproportionately degrade overall accuracy, highlighting the need for path-wise quality assessment before fusion.
-(2) A data-driven map of the performance trade-offs, demonstrating that optimal configurations depend heavily on resource constraints and data characteristics, moving beyond a one-size-fits-all approach.
+The architectural design space for these systems is vast and complex, yet a systematic understanding of the trade-offs among their core components—retrieval paradigms, combination schemes, and re-ranking methods—is lacking.
+To address this, and informed by our experience building the \texttt{Infinity} open-source database, we present the first experimental analysis of advanced hybrid search architectures.
+Our framework integrates four retrieval paradigms—Full-Text Search (\fts), Sparse Vector Search (\svs), Dense Vector Search (\dvs), and Tensor Search (\ts)—and evaluates their combinations and re-ranking strategies across 11 real-world datasets.
+Our results reveal three key findings: (1) A ``weakest link'' phenomenon, where a weak path can substantially degrade overall accuracy, highlighting the need for path-wise quality assessment before fusion.
+(2) A data-driven map of performance trade-offs, demonstrating that optimal configurations depend heavily on resource constraints and data characteristics, precluding a one-size-fits-all solution.
 (3) The identification of Tensor-based Re-ranking Fusion (TRF) as a high-efficacy alternative to mainstream fusion methods, offering the semantic power of tensor search at a fraction of the computational and memory cost.
-Our findings offer concrete guidelines for designing the next generation of adaptive, scalable hybrid search systems while also identifying key directions for future research.
+Our findings offer concrete guidelines for designing adaptive, scalable hybrid search systems and identify key directions for future research.

 \ifdefempty{\vldbavailabilityurl}{}{ \begingroup \textbf{PVLDB Artifact Availability:}\\ The source code, data, and/or other artifacts have been made available at \url{\vldbavailabilityurl}. \endgroup }